 I don’t know why the PS4’s fans bother me so much.
 None of the consoles I’ve owned have been silent, but there’s just something different about the noise PS4 makes.
 I hope to the powers that be that the inevitable redesign is as close to silent as possible — playing with earphones 100% of the time is just plan impractical.

 Fan noise, however, is just one of the PS4’s many acoustic problems.
 The first of the other issues — the fact that the sound of the disc spinning in the Blu-ray drive is hideously high-pitched — is simply a ‘that’s your problem, John’ issue.
 But the second… the second is just plain egregious, and is the single most annoying thing I’ve discovered about PS4 to date.

 Turn your PS4 off — a full shut down, not Rest Mode — but leave the power on at the mains.
 Go ahead, I’ll wait.

 Yours might not be as loud as mine — which can be heard across a quiet room — but PS4 constantly ticks and beeps when it’s supposedly off.
 I haven’t been able to stop noticing this since first I did.
 And, honestly, if I hadn’t found out that keeping the system in Rest Mode with the option to supply power to the USB ports off renders it completely silent, I think I would’ve gone nuts by now.

 I completely accept that there will be those who think I should just wise up and get over it — and maybe they’re right.
 God knows I wish this stuff didn’t bother me.
 But I hope this post reaches those who feel the same was as I do about the PS4.
 I’m a PlayStation fan through-and-through, and I love what Sony have brought to the next-generation — but I can’t deny that it also gets on my nerves.

-The dawn of silent technology can’t arrive soon enough.
+The dawn of silent hardware can’t arrive soon enough.